CSIRO's GPU cluster being installed at the Data Centre.

 CSIRO's GPU cluster

-CSIRO’s GPU cluster was the first of its kind in Australia combining traditional central processing units (CPUs) with graphics processing units (GPUs) when it launched in 2009.
+CSIRO’s GPU cluster was named Bragg, after Australia’s first Nobel prize-winners – father-and-son physicists Lawrence and Henry Bragg.
+It was the first of its kind in Australia combining traditional central processing units (CPUs) with graphics processing units (GPUs) when it launched in 2009.

 Running dual Linux and Windows applications it caters for the needs of scientists who use different operating systems for running software codes and analysing data from experiments.